rei/gsampler/README.md

 Passwords and any other secret data can be encrypted in the configuration file.

-  1. `POST /encrypt` with plaintext value as the request body
+  1. To encrypt a value, `POST /encrypt` with plaintext value as the request body
   2. Pass the response body to the decrypt function in the config file: `decrypt('HspkoY4K8RBtSIMBJR864ACUgDooH16uqbi8r1WjqaDHG9iUs+czog==')`

+NOTE: The key.dat file in $BASEDIR must be used for this config in the future in able to be able to decrypt the values.

 HTTP Interface